KARINE001/tokio-node-t3rn-executor/README.md

 ├── README.md
 └── ...
 ```
 ### 🙌 Credit

-This node pack was created by [@tokiostack](https://github.com/karine001) based on the official **T3RN Executor Documentation**.
+Based on the official **T3RN Executor Documentation**.
+Packaged, documented, and containerized by **[TokioStack](https://github.com/karine001)** —
+Infra tutorials, monitoring, and clean setups for blockchain node operators.

 🔗 GitHub: [@karine001](https://github.com/karine001)
 🐦 Twitter: [@tokiostack](https://twitter.com/tokiostack)

+> If you use this repo or adapt it, please credit **TokioStack** 🙏
-Feel free to fork, improve, and contribute — just keep a link back 🖖
+> Feel free to fork, improve, and contribute — just keep a link back 🖖